fbpx

 • Employees: Salaries, wages, bonuses or allowances, super contributions for employees, and some contractors paid primarily for their labour

 The ATO makes the process of lodging your BAS relatively painless, but there is still some work to be done.
-The good news: You can lodge your BAS online in a few simple steps.
-You can either submit the statement using your online accounting software, through your myGov account (only for Sole Traders), via the ATO’s online services for business or by having a registered tax or BAS agent.
-Our friendly team of expert accountants and bookkeepers can help you with the latter.
+The good news is that you can lodge your BAS online in a few simple steps.
+You can submit the statement using your online accounting software, through your myGov account (only for Sole Traders), via the ATO’s online services for business, or by having a registered tax or BAS agent.

 What Information do You Need to Have Ready?